Starting this week, we’re thrilled to announce that you can now block more of your digital distractions than ever with desktop app blocking for Mac.

 In this example, we’ll block Evernote, Chrome, and Mail.

-Finally, visit your dashboard and add “Desktop Apps” to any of your blocklists.
-Now when you run a session with any of your blocklists containing the “Desktop Apps” filter, the desktop apps you previously selected will be blocked.
+Finally, visit your dashboard and add “Block Apps” to any of your blocklists.
+Now when you run a session with any of your blocklists containing the “Block Apps” filter, the desktop apps you previously selected will be blocked.

-Note: You will not see the “Desktop Apps” option in your dashboard until you actually select apps to block in under “Manage Blocked Mac Apps” in the Freedom drop-down menu.
+Note: You will not see the “Block Apps” option in your dashboard until you actually select apps to block in under “Manage Blocked Mac Apps” in the Freedom drop-down menu.